schollii/pypubsub/docs/usage/usage_basic.rst

 There are several examples that can be found in the source distribution in the ``examples`` folder.
-Some focus on the basics, others on more advanced aspects of Pypubsub usage.
+Some focus on the basics, others on more advanced aspects of PyPubSub usage.
 Some examples are GUI-based and may require other packages (such as wxPython).

-The examples/basic_kwargs folder contains examples of basic usage of Pypubsub "out of the box", i.e. using the default ("kwargs") messaging protocol.
+The examples/basic_kwargs folder contains examples of basic usage of PyPubSub "out of the box", i.e. using the default ("kwargs") messaging protocol.
 The README.txt file in `examples_basic_kwargs`_ explains: